AI Capex Flow MapHyperscaler → Supplier Attribution

 Latest management commentary

-Structured-extraction output — capex figures, forward guidance, named technologies — pulled from earnings calls via Claude CLI.
-Re-run with npm run extract.
+Structured-extraction output from live SEC 8-K filings (capex figures, forward guidance, named technologies) pulled via Claude CLI.
+13 extractions in dataset (showing latest 6).
+Refresh with npm run extract:8k.

 AI extracted